Hans F. Bauer

 Hans F. Bauer (1932 in Hollywood, California - 6 February 2009 in Costa Mesa, California) was an American research chemist.
 He was married and had 4 children.

 Career

 Bauer received a B.S. degree in Chemistry in 1954 from the University of California, Los Angeles.
 He served in the United States Navy for 2 years after receiving his undergraduate degree (1954–1956).
-He was discharged with the rank of Lieutenant (j.g.), and then returned to UCLA to work on a Ph.D. degree in Chemistry, which he received in 1960.
+He was discharged with the rank of Lieutenant (j.g.), and then returned to UCLA to work on a Ph.D. degree in chemistry, which he received in 1960.

-Bauer worked for several large chemical and research companies in the USA, including Occidental Petroleum, and the United States Department of Energy.
+Bauer worked for several large chemical and research companies in the US, including Occidental Petroleum, and the United States Department of Energy.

 Honors and awards

 Bauer held several US patents, including: